A statistical framework for detecting therapy-induced resistance from drug screens: Methodology

 \subsubsection{Base model}

 To model the drug effect, we define the well-known Hill equation with parameters $(b,E,m)$ as

-The Hill equation is a classic sigmoidal function used to describe a dose-response \cite{prinz2010hill}.
-In the equation, the parameter $b$ represents the maximum drug effect, since $H(0;b,E,m) = 1$ and $ \lim_{d \rightarrow \infty} H(d;b,E,m) = b. $ For $b\in (0,1)$, the Hill equation is strictly decreasing, while it is strictly increasing for $b>1$ (Figure \ref{fig:Hill equations}).
+\begin{sloppypar} The Hill equation is a classic sigmoidal function used to describe a dose-response \cite{prinz2010hill}.
+In the equation, the parameter $b$ represents the maximum drug effect, since $H(0;b,E,m) = 1$ and $\lim_{d \rightarrow \infty} H(d;b,E,m) = b.$ For $b\in (0,1)$, the Hill equation is strictly decreasing, while it is strictly increasing for $b>1$ (Figure \ref{fig:Hill equations}).
 The parameter $E$ indicates the concentration at which 50 percent of the maximum effect is attained, known as the inflection point.
 The last parameter $m$ is the Hill coefficient, which controls the steepness of the Hill equation around the inflection point.
 As a simplification, we fix the Hill parameter $m = 1$ for all drug effects when conducting our {\em in silico} experiments in Section \ref{sec:In silico}.
-We then reintroduce this parameter when modeling \textit{in vitro} data in Section \ref{sec:In vitro}.
+We then reintroduce this parameter when modeling \textit{in vitro} data in Section \ref{sec:In vitro}. \end{sloppypar}

-This study focuses on the time-homogeneous effects of a single drug.
+We initially assume the effects of a single drug are time-homogeneous.
 We distinguish between two types of drug responses, drug toxicity response and drug-induced plasticity response, thereby capturing multiple effects from a single drug.

 \begin{itemize}

 \item \textit{Drug toxicity response (cytotoxic effect)}: The parameters related to this response are denoted as $(b_{i,\beta},E_{i,\beta})$ for type $i$.
 We assume that $b_{i,\beta} \in (0,1)$ and that the death rate of type-$i$ under dose $d$ is given by (for the case $m=1$):